Medicare Skilled Nursing Facility Prospective Payment System

 Administrative Mandates and Ethical Considerations

-The transition to PDPM underscores more than ever the importance of clinical judgment and the need to report potentially inappropriate administrative mandates and behavior.
-Although PDPM is meant to alleviate pressures to provide as much therapy as possible, it does not address industry-developed pressures such as productivity requirements.
-It also creates potential new challenges for SLPs.
-For example, the additional payment for patients on mechanically altered diets may create unintended payment incentives to place patients on mechanically altered diets unnecessarily or keep patients on them longer than clinically warranted.
+PDPM underscores more than ever the importance of clinical judgment and the need to report potentially inappropriate administrative mandates and behavior.
+Although PDPM was meant to alleviate pressures to provide as much therapy as possible, it does not address industry-developed pressures such as productivity requirements.

-Remember, it is critical for services to be driven by patient need, not administrative or payer mandates.
+Remember, it is critical for services to be driven by patient need, not by administrative or payer mandates.
 ASHA, the American Occupational Therapy Association (AOTA), and the American Physical Therapy Association (APTA) are committed to ensuring clinical judgment drives patient care decisions under PDPM.
-When faced with an inappropriate administrative mandate, please use the above resources and the ASHA, AOTA, and APTA consensus statement [PDF] to support your advocacy on behalf of your patients and in demonstrating the value of your clinical judgment in driving patient care.
+When faced with an inappropriate administrative mandate, please use the above resources and the ASHA, AOTA, and APTA consensus statement [PDF] to advocate on behalf of your patients and demonstrate the value of your clinical judgment in driving patient care.

-Additionally, if you feel you are being asked to do things that violate ASHA’s ethical standards, payer requirements, or are contrary to patient needs, there is a mechanism available to report these concerns [PDF] to ensure that clinicians can bring inappropriate mandates and requirements to the attention of decision-makers and oversight agencies.
+If you feel you are being asked to do things that violate ASHA’s ethical standards or payer requirements, or that are contrary to patient needs, there is a mechanism available to report these concerns [PDF].
+Compliance reporting allows clinicians to alert decision-makers, including employers and oversight agencies, about inappropriate mandates.

 Ongoing Monitoring and Advocacy

-ASHA actively engaged in the development of the PDPM through formal written comments, meetings with CMS staff, and speech-language pathology member representation on technical expert panels to ensure a move to such a payment model represents appropriate clinical practice.
-ASHA maintains its efforts to improve and refine PDPM.
-(See also: PDPM Advocacy)
+ASHA actively engaged in the development of PDPM through formal written comments, meetings with CMS staff, and speech-language pathology member representation on technical expert panels to ensure a move to such a payment model represents appropriate clinical practice.

 Medicare Part B Payment Policies

-Part B (medical insurance) services are often referred to as doctors' services or outpatient care; however, in SNFs, patients are reimbursed by Part B for therapy services after the first 100 days under Part A. Unlike Part A, services delivered under Part B are billed using CPT codes from the Medicare Physician Fee Schedule for each procedure.
-See ASHA's analysis of the current Fee Schedule for payment rates under Part B.
+Part B (medical insurance) services are often referred to as doctors' services or outpatient care.
+However, in SNFs, facilities are reimbursed by Part B for therapy services after the first 100 days.
+Unlike services delivered under Part A, services delivered under Part B are billed using CPT codes from the Medicare Physician Fee Schedule for each procedure.
+See ASHA's analysis of the current fee schedule for payment rates under Part B. SNFs and clinical employees must comply with all coding rules, including elements of the service that must be provided and service delivery time.

 Audiology Services